kkruecke/cplus-documentation/notes/value-categories.rst

 lvalue references and rvalue references in C++11
 ------------------------------------------------

-What were previously called “references” in C++03 are now called “lvalue references” in C++11.
-This was done to distinguishes them from “rvalue references”, which are new in C++11. lvalue references in C++11 behave just like references did in C++03.
-On the other hand, rvalue refernces are new in C++11.
-They are used primarily as parameter declarations of move constructors and move assignment operators.
-Move construction and move assignment significantly improve performance (by "stealing" the resources of the rvalue) when the compiler detects an rvalue.
+What were previously called “references” in C++03 are now called **lvalue references** in C++11.
+This was done to distinguishes them from **rvalue references**, which are new in C++11. **lvalue references** in C++11 behave just like references did in C++03.
+On the other hand, **rvalue refernces** in C++11 are used primarily as parameter declarations (primarily for move constructors and move assignment operators) and as a function return type (primarily the return type of std::move() ).
+Move construction and move assignment significantly improve performance
+(by "stealing" instead of copying resource) when the compiler detects an rvalue.

-In C++11 the concept of what constitutes an rvalue was broadened.
-What were previously called rvalues in C++03 are now called **prvalues**, and new rvalue subcategory, xvalues or "expiring values", was introduced. xvalues result when a lvalue is cast to an rvalue reference or when a method returns an rvalue reference.
+In C++11 the scope of what constitutes an rvalue was broadened.
+What were previously called rvalues in C++03 are now called **prvalues**, and new rvalue subcategory, **xvalues** or "expiring values", was introduced. xvalues result when a lvalue is cast to an rvalue reference or when a method returns an rvalue reference.
+"Pure rvalues" abbreviated **prvalues** don't occupy data storage.
+"Expiring values" abbreviated **xvalues** that do occupy storage.

+.. todo:: A Nikolai J. thoughts and eliminate duplicate ghoughts.

+.. note:: As a programmer you don't need to worry about the distinction prvalues and xvalues.
+These terms exist in the C++ standard so compiler authors know what needs to be done.

 lvalue references are declared using single `&` and rvalue reference are declared using a double `&&`. rvalue references can be used as function parameters and return types, for example

 .. code-block:: cpp